ishaanbhimani0628/EE475_Team7/docs/n02_kickstarter.md

 ## Features and Specifications
-- Up to 4 days collar battery life
+- Minimum 2 days collar battery life
 - Collar tracks time each animal has spent drinking at water station and sends to base station via bluetooth
 - Base Station calculates distance of animal from water station to see if they are within drinking range
 - Data transfer from base station to mobile app via bluetooth